-There are no federal income tax consequences to a non-employee director or the Company by reason of the grant of a non-statutory stock option.
+There are no federal income tax consequences to a non-employee director or Advanced Energy by reason of the grant of a non-statutory stock option.

 Upon exercise of an option, the exercising non-employee director will recognize ordinary income for federal income tax purposes equal to the excess, if any, of the then fair market value of the shares of common stock acquired over the exercise price of the option.
 Taxes on self-employment income also may apply to the exercising non-employee director.
-The Company will be entitled (subject to the requirement of reasonableness and the satisfaction of certain tax reporting obligations) to a corresponding business expense deduction in the year and to the extent that ordinary income is recognized by the non-employee director on exercise of an option.
+Advanced Energy will be entitled of the Tax Code and the satisfaction of certain tax reporting obligations) to a corresponding business expense deduction in the year and to the extent that ordinary income is recognized by the non-employee director on exercise of an option.